lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

    ```

 ### Terraform Configuration Files
-1. Create a Terraform folder in the java-maven-app
+1. In the java-maven-app directory, create a folder named terraform.
-2. Inside the terraform folder create main.tf file
+2. Inside the terraform folder, create a main.tf file.
-3. Use the baseline configuration from demo1 to create the VPC.
+3. Use the baseline configuration from Demo 1 to create the VPC.
-4. Replace the previous key pair by the new pair created.
+4. Replace the previous key pair with the new one:
    ```bash
    key_name = "myapp-key-pair"
    ```
-6. Add a new file in the terraform folder named entry-script.sh.
-Copy the script into this file which installs docker and docker compose in the EC2 instance.
+6. Create a file named entry-script.sh in the terraform folder and add the script that installs Docker and Docker Compose on the EC2 instance.
-7. Create a variables.tf file and add the variables
+7. Create a variables.tf file and define the required variables.
-8. Add the default values to the variables.
+8. Add default values for the variables in variables.tf
-9. Crate the output.tf file , and copy the outputs in this section.
+9. Create an outputs.tf file and add the required output definitions.

 ### Modifying Jenkins File to Provision Server
 1. Add a new stage called "provision server"
-2. Define the steps and script
+2. Define the steps and scripts for this stage
-3. Add the terraform commands in the script section.
+3. Add Terraform commands inside the script section.
    <details><summary><strong>Terraform Commands</strong></summary>
-       The terraform commands must be executed where the terraform files are located.
-In this casee, we first need to switch directories to run the commands.
+       Terraform commands must be executed from the directory containing the Terraform configuration files
     </details>
     ```bash
               stage("provision server"){